ESG Reporting & Disclosure

 External Assurance Opinion

-We offer formal opinions on your reported ESG metrics, adaptable to private or public disclosure, conforming to ISAE (UK) 3000 standards.
-We can also help into reviewing your models linked to ESG data and scenarios validation.
+Formal opinions on your disclosed ESG metrics, adaptable for either private or public disclosure, compliant with ISAE (UK) 3000 standards.
+We can also assist in reviewing your models correlated with ESG data and scenarios validation.

 Want to hire